open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host.md

 sudo grub2-mkconfig -o /boot/grub2/grub.cfg "$@"
 ```

+> **Note:** You can learn more about specific kernel patches related to VM hosting and
+> SR-IOV implementation in the relevant [SPEC file](../../SPECS/kernel/kernel.spec)

 ## Hosting Guest VMs under EMT

 1. Transfer the prepared Guest VM images to a bootable USB Drive.